 Data requires time to travel, and it is directly proportionate to the distance covered.
 After a user registers a request, it reaches the server, and then the server responds to the request.
 You can minimize this time by keeping the server geographically close to where most of your customers are located.

-Contact us to know more about colocation services and let us help set up your web hosting server at our facility.
+Contact us to know more about the importance of the physical location of a colocation facility and let us help set up your web hosting server at our facility.